sapped/Authenticated-Full-Stack-Streamlit/README.md

 - [But needs to do the port 80 in nginx config, not the 5050 for me to use it](https://stackoverflow.com/questions/61802782/reverse-proxy-in-docker-using-nginx-for-pgadmin4)

 ### Docker Basics
-[Jeff Astor has a really nice series](https://www.jeffastor.com/blog/pairing-a-postgresql-db-with-your-dockerized-fastapi-app) on "enough Docker to get by."
+In case you are unfamiliar with docker, [Jeff Astor has a really nice series](https://www.jeffastor.com/blog/pairing-a-postgresql-db-with-your-dockerized-fastapi-app) on "enough Docker to get by."
 This is a link to part two, which has some helpful commands.
 But you might want to rewind to Part 1, which is linked at the top of his blog post.

 ## Next Steps
 - In production, I'll look to replace the 'auth_basic' login using an htpasswd with an 'auth_requeset' SP-initiated SAML 2.0 SSO login flow.
 Then I'll host the streamlit apps at different endpoints, restricting access to a user whitelist.